GioF71/upmpdcli-docker/README.md

 Say your mpd host is "mpd.local", you can start upmpdcli by typing

-`docker run -d --rm --net host -e MPD_HOST:mpd.local giof71/upmpdcli:stable`
+`docker run -d --rm --net host -e MPD_HOST=mpd.local giof71/upmpdcli:stable`

 Note that we have used the *MPD_HOST* environment variable so that upmpdcli can use the mpd instance running on *mpd.local*.